Manage Intelligent Capture

 • Click and drag within the chart to zoom in on a time period.
 To change the view to the default, click the icon.

-Schedule an Onboarding Packet Capture Session for a Client Device
+Schedule an Onboarding Packet Capture session for a client device

 You can schedule an onboarding packet capture session for a client device.

-Onboarding Packet Capture sessions collect the following data:
+Onboarding Packet Capture sessions collect this data:

 Procedure